jonas-nothnagel/sdg_text_classification/README.md

 UPDATE May 2022:
 Multi-class BERT classification model together with the dataset used for training and metrics is available on HuggingFace Modelhub: https://huggingface.co/jonas/sdg_classifier_osdg

+UPDATE June 2022:
+Re-training and new experiments with physical GPUs coming soon.